About the journal

 The journal publishes special issues on specific topics.
 Calls for papers for these special issues are announced on the home page and in the journal's announcements.
 Register with the journal to receive email notifications of future special issues and other announcements.

 The journal publishes one issue per calendar year without a fixed publication date.
+Since 2021, the average time from submission to publication is 20 weeks.
+In the period of the open access re-launch, the time varied.
 Articles belonging to a special issue are published together with the respective special issue.

 Former as well as current volumes of the journal can also be purchased in print edition from the following sources:

 - Volumes 89, 90 and 92: Dietrich Reimer Verlag

 All articles published by the journal are deposited on the archive server of the German National Library (DNB) and referenced in the DNB catalog.
 Hamburg University Press, the publishing house of the Hamburg State and University Library, holds all published volumes and articles in a sustainable manner.